Don’t Let Your Guard Down Against the Flu

 Clean and disinfect frequently touched surfaces at home, work or school, especially when someone is ill.
 Get plenty of sleep, be physically active, manage your stress, drink plenty of fluids, and eat nutritious food.

 People who have the flu often feel some or all of these signs and symptoms:

 - Fever* or feeling feverish/chills

 - Some people may have vomiting and diarrhea, though this is more common in children than adults.

 People with flu can spread it to others up to about 6 feet away.
 Most experts think that flu viruses are spread mainly by droplets made when people with flu cough, sneeze or talk.
 These droplets can land in the mouths or noses of people who are nearby or possibly be inhaled into the lungs.
 Less often, a person might also get flu by touching a surface or object that has flu virus on it and then touching their own mouth or nose.

 To avoid this, people should stay away from sick people and stay home if sick.
 It also is important to wash hands often with soap and water.
 If soap and water are not available, use an alcohol-based hand rub.
 Linens, eating utensils, and dishes belonging to those who are sick should not be shared without washing thoroughly first.
 Eating utensils can be washed either in a dishwasher or by hand with water and soap and do not need to be cleaned separately.
 Further, frequently touched surfaces should be cleaned and disinfected at home, work and school, especially if someone is ill.

-Please follow these guidelines to help prevent the flu and keep your family and friends healthy during this flu season.
+Please follow these guidelines to help prevent the flu and keep your family, friends and school community healthy during this flu season.